Teaching Recall with Come Verbal Cue

 - As before, take hold of your pup’s collar, pet them for 7 to 10 seconds, and then give the food reward with verbal praise.
 Remember to give the food low enough so the puppy can reach it without jumping and making contact with your legs.

-- If your puppy does not respond or starts to and loses focus on you give a quick collar correction.
+- If your puppy does not respond or starts to and loses focus, use your voice or their name and management of the leash to redirect them.
 Once they focus on you and move toward you, verbally praise them to encourage their approach.

 - Start adding minor distractions once the puppy is reliably coming when called from 15 to 30 feet away.
 As your puppy succeeds with the minor distractions move to a more stimulating environment or add more distractions.